 Artisanal Self Publishing – Same as Baking Bread

 He calls it Artisanal Self Publishing.
-From Forbes Magazine, an interview with Guy Kawasaki, technology guru and author of 10 books.
-Kawasaki identifies a new trend in publishing.
-It’s about taking care of every detail of your book, all the way through, in the same way that a fine baker cares for every detail of the bread they’re baking (it’s not supermarket bread!).
-From the article about APE, here’s Kawasaki’s recommendation on how to take control of your own work:
+This is from a Forbes Magazine interview with Guy Kawasaki, technology guru and author of 10 books.
+In the interview, Kawasaki identifies a new trend in publishing.
+It’s about taking care of every detail of your book, all the way through.Exactly the same way that a baker cares for every detail of the bread they’re baking (it’s not supermarket bread!).
+From the article about APE, here’s Kawasaki’s recommendation on how to take control of your own work.

 In his book APE, Guy talks about “artisanal publishing” as a process that features writers who love their craft, and who control every aspect of the process from beginning to end.
 In this new approach, writers are no longer at the mercy of large, traditional publishers, and readers will have more books to read.